-Most people would celebrate the recent arrest of over 900 pedophiles by the FBI and Europol, but many digital rights groups, privacy advocates and Escondido defense attorneys are questioning the methods used by these law enforcement agencies to catch the criminals.
+Most people would celebrate the recent arrest of over 900 pedophiles by the FBI and Europol, but many digital rights groups, privacy advocates and defense attorneys are questioning the methods used by these law enforcement agencies to catch the criminals.
 That’s because the sting involved installing malware on the computers of suspected offenders.
-Here are some of the potential legal consequences of allowing law enforcement to use such techniques.

 The recent arrests were a part of a joint project by the FBI and Europol to take down a dark net pedophilia network known as “the Playpen.”
 The operation took over two years and spanned across 100 countries.
 Because the Playpen was exclusively housed on the dark net, users were largely anonymous, which required some clever tactics by investigators to uncover the identities of those exchanging sexual images of children.
 That’s when the FBI constructed their own malware to infect the computers of those using the Playpen in order to track and identify those sharing and creating child pornography.
 The malware would hack the computer of suspected Playpen users and then send information from those devices directly to the agency’s servers.

-But many civil liberty groups, as well as child pornography defense lawyers from Fallbrook, CA to Portland, ME believe the FBI may have violated the law by using malware to catch their prey.
+But many civil liberty groups believe the FBI may have violated the law by using malware to catch their prey.
 As the Electronic Frontier Foundation has pointed out, the warrant used by the FBI did not identify any particular person or even a group of particular users of the website.
 In fact, the malware infected and spied on over 1,000 computers worldwide -all under one warrant.

 In most of the over 200 cases from this investigation that have already began to go to trial, the FBI is choosing to leave out any evidence collected through the use of their malware because it could easily be picked apart by the child pornography defense lawyers helping the defendants.
 In at least one case though, the FBI even dropped all charges rather than reveal the code they used to catch the alleged criminals -most likely so they can keep using it in further investigations.
 On the other hand, the owner of the site was recently sentenced to 30 years after his motions questioning the legality of the search warrants were denied.